bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 d[62] = m
 ~~~~

-At this point the computation of the multiplication is straightforward.
-Note
+Finally, the computation of the multiplication is as follows.
-that (2\*n+1)\*P is stored in T[n].

 ~~~~
 Let ind = (abs(d[62])-1)/2
 Let sign = sgn(d[62])
 Q = sign*T[ind]
-Convert Q into R1 form.
+Convert Q into R1 form
-for i from 61 to zero:
+for i from 61 to 0:
     Q = DBL(Q)
     Q = DBL(Q)
     Q = DBL(Q)
     Q = DBL(Q)
-    ind = abs(d[i]-1)/2
+    ind = (abs(d[i])-1)/2
     sign = sgn(d[i])
     S = sign*T[ind]
     Q = ADD(Q,S)
 return Q
 ~~~~

-As sign is either -1 or 1, the multiplication is simply a conditional
+As sign is either -1 or 1, the multiplication sign*T[ind] is simply a conditional
 negation.
 To negate a point (N, D, E, F) in R2 form one computes (D,
 N, E, -F).
 The table lookups and conditional negations must be
 carefully implemented as described in ``Security Considerations'' to